ReticulatedSpline/strlog/README.md

 The repository contains the following important directories:
 - `./posts`: holds directories titled with the date in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601) representing a single blog post each.
 Two files are required:
   - A [Markdown](https://www.markdownguide.org/) file called `post.md`.
   - A [JSON](https://en.wikipedia.org/wiki/JSON) file with three attributes: the post name, title, and an array of topics which may be empty.
+Topics will automatically populate and sort posts on the sidebar.
   - Additionally, you may add any resources, such as photos, to this directory.
   - A special directory called "about" holds the content for the about page.
 - `resources`: holds template html files, the favicon, an icon for link embeds, fonts and CSS.